 Over the past several years, Baltimore ranked as one of the nation's top three automobile-handling ports.
 Several auto processors maintain operations at Dundalk, which offers 225 acres of storage.
 Dundalk's direct rail access also allows unit trains to routinely deliver dozens of units of farm and/or construction equipment to the terminal at once.
 Combined with rail access provided by Norfolk Southern and CSXT, Dundalk's size makes it ideal for handling large breakbulk and project cargo.

 The terminal's expansive covered storage space can easily house weather-sensitive

 cargoes such as high-quality steel coils, raw rubber and wood pulp, one of the fastest-growing cargoes at the Port.

-A heavy-lift crane.
-The truck-mounted Manitowoc M-250T boasts a maximum capacity of 300 long tons, and its mobility makes it available at any of the Port's terminals on an as-needed basis.
+- A heavy-lift crane.
+The truck-mounted Manitowoc M-250T boasts a maximum capacity of 300 long tons.

 Dundalk Marine Terminal by the Numbers